An inverse optimal stopping problem for diffusion processes: Implementability of Cut-Off Regions

 Consequently we have

 This implies $v^{\pi}(t,x)>\pi(t)+g(t,x)$ and hence $A$ is strictly implemented by $\pi.$ \end{proof} In general the distribution of the reflected process $\tilde{X}$ is not explicitly known.
 Hence, one has to fall back to numerical methods to approximate the transfer from Theorem \ref{thm:Cut-offs_implementable}.
 For example one could use discretization schemes for the RSDE (\ref{eq:refldiff}) and Monte Carlo simulations to evaluate the expectation in Equation (\ref{eq:DefinitionPayment-2}) (see e.g. \citet{saisho1987stochastic}, \citet{bossy2004symmetrized} or \citet{onskog2010weak}).
-If $X$ evolves according to a Brownian motion, then the distribution of $\tilde{X}$ is available in closed form. \begin{example} First assume that $X$ evolves according to a Brownian motion with volatility $\sigma>0$ and drift $\mu\in\mathbb{R}$
+If $X$ evolves according to a Brownian motion, then the distribution of $\tilde{X}$ is available in closed form.